Digital Marketing After 12th Commerce

 Q2: What is the scope of digital marketing after 12th for commerce students?

-The scope is broad and growing.
+The scope is broad and growing at 15–30% CAGR annually.
 Commerce students can pursue careers in SEO, performance marketing, content marketing, e-commerce marketing, social media management, email marketing, and affiliate marketing.
 Freelancing and entrepreneurship are equally viable.
 The NASSCOM Sector Skills Council has identified digital marketing as one of the top five emerging job roles in India through 2027.

 Q3: How long does it take to learn digital marketing after 12th?